ekdennisek/gjallarhorn-sleipner/README.md

 The list below is far from an exhaustive list of what's coming, but the main features for a 1.0.0 version should all be listed.

-* Read the input state of the two special buttons, fé and úr
+* Documentation: Write a usage and improve the technical specs section
-* Write a usage and a technical specs section
+* Firmware: Read the input state of the two command buttons, fé and úr
-* Allow a user to change the channel, tempo and note of the CV channels
+* Firmware: Allow a user to change the channel, tempo and note of the CV channels
-* Allow a user to set gate duration as a percentage of a step
+* Firmware: Allow a user to set gate duration as a percentage of a step

 ## Changelog